Alternative title: Things I miss about Brussels

 Sorting waste is mandatory in the whole of the Brussels-Capital Region.
 Paper, plastic, glass, batteries, chemicals and bulky household are separated from “rest waste”.

-I have no idea how the waste management is per country, but I certainly hadn’t experienced something quite like Brussels’ anywhere in Europe and Asia.
+I have no idea how the waste management work per country, but I certainly hadn’t experienced something quite like Brussels’ anywhere else in Europe and Asia.

 In Europe, customers clean up their own area after eating — at least they do at fast food establishments.

 I was raised in the Philippines and I was accustomed to leaving my trash on the table afterwards because…why not?
-There are workers who would clean up after ourselves anyway?
+There are waiters who would clean up after ourselves anyway?
+UGH, COME ON, PEOPLE.
+We’re so much better than this.

 And that’s probably one of the many things I am proud of today.
-So, thx, Belgium.
+So, thx for that, Belgium.

-5. Greetings, French accent, and speaking in broken French
+5. Greetings, accent, and speaking in broken French

-I took great pleasure in going to corner shops & épiceries and walking around Etterbeek aimlessly just to be greeted with a cheerful Bonjour! or Bonsoir!, and eavesdropping on other people’s conversations because let’s be honest, the French accent is one of the most alluring accents in the world.
+I took great pleasure in going to corner shops & épiceries and walking around Etterbeek aimlessly just to be greeted with a cheerful Bonjour! or Bonsoir!, and eavesdropping—oops, sorry!—on other people’s conversations because let’s be honest, the French accent is one of the most alluring accents in the world.

 ALSO READ: TRAVEL HACK: Become An Au Pair